nurjamia/SSLS/README.md

 Socio-spatial Datasets Description

 We provide the pre-processed social network and check-in information of the Gowalla, Brightkite, Flickr, and Yelp datasets used for SSLS problem.
 We have annonymized the user information in the datasets.

+Please follow the link to access the datasets: http://dropbox.com